blorticus-go/jobber/README.md

 The `resources` Targets may be Jobber templates.
 As noted above, when the (possible) template is expanded (that is, the double-curly substitutions are resolved), the result must be well-formed YAML.
 The YAML must also be a well-formed Kubernetes resource definition.
 If template expansion fails or the creation of the resource fails, the Test stops.
 If template expansion is successful, `jobber` captures and records the expanded template string.
 If a resource is created `jobber` keeps track of it.
 When a Test Case completes, any Kubernetes resource that `jobber` created is deleted, one-by-one, in reverse order of creation.
 For example, if a Test Case creates a Namespace, a Pod, a Job (called Job1) and another Job (called Job2) in that order, upon successful Pipeline completion for a Test Case, `jobber` will delete Job2 then Job1 then Pod then Namespace.
 Failure to delete a resource will also terminate the Test.

 The `executables` Targets are arbitrary executables.
 As discussed variously above, the executable is fed values and context as a json blob to stdin.
 If the executable exits with any non-zero value, the Test stops.  `jobber` records anything output to the executables stdout and stderr.
+The environment for the executable is restricted to exactly the set of environmental variables in `Test.Pipeline.ExecutationEnvironment`.

 The `values-transforms` Targets are also arbitrary executables and also receive values and context as a json blob to stdin.
 The executable is expected to emit the complete values and context set to stdout (with any intended modifications) as a json text blob.
 This will completely replace the values and context for all remaining Actions in the current Test Case Pipeline.
 If the executable exits with any non-zero value, the Test stops.  `jobber` records anything output to stdout (which, again, should be the modified values/context) and stderr.
+The environment for the executable is restricted to exactly the set of environmental variables in `Test.Pipeline.ExecutationEnvironment`.

 During the execution of a Test, `jobber` creates a temporary directory (in the system temporary directory, usually `/tmp`).
 Under this directory, it creates a directory with the same name as each Test Unit.
 Under each of these Test Unit directories, it creates a directory with the same name as each Test Case.
 Under each of these Test Case directories, it creates a directory for each Action Target type (i.e., `resources/`, `executables/` and `values-transforms/`).
 Under these directories, it places the assets that are recorded from each Action taken.
 Finally, each Test Case directory contains a directory called `retrieved-assets`.  `jobber` places nothing there, but provides the path to it as part of the context for each Pipeline Action.
 As we will see, this temp directory is converted to a tarball, so this `retrieved-assets` directory is a sensible place for `executables` Targets to place any assets retrieved for a Test Case.